 Emergency Medicine Conferences

 We strive to make our didactic conferences interactive, interesting, and clinically relevant.
 To that end, we continue to incorporate adult learning techniques such as simulation, small group learning, case-based discussions, and the “flipped classroom” approach in addition to traditional didactics.
 Each month has a dedicated systems-based theme.
 The simulation and “hands on days”, journal clubs, and theme of the month sessions follow the monthly theme (for example: CV, Neuro, ID, etc).
 Each year we start with Resuscitation/Procedural basics in July.
 Then,the theme varies each month but are designed to return every 2 years.
 Residents have a suggested reading schedule using Tintinalli’s Emergency Medicine as their core text.
 For board style practice questions, we use the ROSH Review question bank.
 Each month residents compete a ROSH test that is related to the monthly theme.
-We are especially proud of how we seamlessly continued didactics virtually in 2020 due to the COVID-19 pandemic- it really showed how adaptable our faculty and residents can be!
-For 2022, we have continued with a 50:50 mix of fully in-person and fully virtual conference days- this was based on resident feedback and will be re-evaluated regularly
+For 2024-2025, we have continued with a mix of fully in-person and fully virtual conference days.
+We have developed a comprehensive Google Education website for our residency, which houses our curriculum and suggested reading schedule, resident dashboards, calendars, forms, and multiple other learning resources.
+We can go on and on!
+Below is a brief description of our regularly held educational sessions.

 Case Conference: Weekly conference that pairs one EM attending and EM resident who present an interesting clinical case aimed at highlighting key issues pertinent to emergency medicine.
 Real-life cases from the ED are presented in an interactive manner with the audience, with a focus on problem solving.
 We implement an oral boards format/style of questioning where a randomly selected resident audience member is chosen to work through the case, with additional audience participation.
 It is followed by a brief 30 minute didactic from the presenting resident.